No need to travel! We can bring our services directly to you!

 Car Accident Liability Laws in California: Fault and Responsibility

 Determining liability in a car accident is central to seeking compensation.
-If you're injured in an accident due to another driver's negligence, you may have the right to seek compensation for your medical bills, lost wages, pain and suffering, and other losses.
+If you're injured in an accident due to a negligent driver, you may have the right to seek compensation for your medical bills, lost wages, pain and suffering, and other losses.

 Consider the following key points regarding California car insurance laws: